iDevelopThings/VueClassStore/README.md

 Now if you navigate to /src/Stores/ you will see a **Plugin** directory.
 These are the files that this package has built for you.

-**VueStorePlugin** - This is an auto generated plugin for initiating your stores and registering them with Vue.
+**VueClassStoresPlugin** - This is an auto generated plugin for initiating your stores and registering them with Vue.

 **VueStores** - This is an export of all your stores that will maintain state, it will allow you to use your stores in different classes and such.